sharetribe/flex-integration-sdk-js/docs/configurations.md

   // HTTP and HTTPS agents to be used when performing
   // http and https request.
 This allows defining non-default
   // options for agent, such as `{ keepAlive: false }`.
+  // When creating custom httpsAgent, set `maxSockets` value to 10 or less.
   httpAgent: httpAgent,
   httpsAgent: httpsAgent,